In the Aerospace Engineering pathway, students explore the fundamentals of atmospheric and space flight.

 See detailed information on classes in the Aerospace Engineering pathway here.

 Every year students have the opportunity to participate in the Systems Go Program.
 Young people from across Texas launch their student-built rockets over one mile high and beyond the speed of sound!
-Last May 2019 both of Akins' rockets launched perfectly.
+In May 2019 both of Akins' rockets launched perfectly.
 They accelerated quickly from the launch rail, with little spiraling, the parachutes deployed at the preset height, and rockets were recovered within a 100 yards of the launch rail.
 The electronics package was able to be quickly analyzed and various performance characteristics were downloaded such a velocity, pressure, and G force for future study.

 Check out the Aerospace Engineering photos above from the 2019-2020 school year!